aranya-project/aranya/crates/daemon/src/policy.md

 **Invariants**:

+- Only Members can create and communicate over APS channels.
 - Members can only create channels for the labels they've been assigned.
-- Members can only create bidi channels for their labels that have `ChanOp::ReadWrite` permission.
+- Members can only communicate over a bidi channel when they have `ChanOp::ReadWrite` permission.

 ### CreateUniChannel